Train as a Think like a Tree facilitator

 - Three day facilitator’s training course (15,16,17 November 2019)

 - Portfolio part 2a

 - Complete a Think like a tree programme

-Attend one of the Think like a tree programmes in Derbyshire or Swindon.
+Attend one of the Think like a tree programmes.

 The course is approximately 16 hours long.
 Available over six weeks, three weeks or three day intensive.

 Complete a personal design based on the learning and materials from the Think like a Tree programme.
 This design will be personal to you and could include: wellbeing, health, lifestyle, work, leisure, relationships etc. The design will include personal reflection and analysis.

 Submit for assessment prior to attending the facilitator’s training course.